LadyPi/EmergencyApp/emergency_app/README.md

 * Emilio: I really appreciate you sharing your Twilio brain-wiki with me!

-* Neda and Mercedes: thank your help behind the scenes - especially for working so hard to expose us to new careers and events!
+* Neda, Mercedes and Katie: thank your help behind the scenes - especially for working so hard to expose us to new careers and events!

 * Justin C.: Your encouragement and willingness to help even if I'm not in your cohort!
 You are FANTASTIC!